deykriti/deykriti.github.io/README.md

 # Kriti Dey

-👋 Hi!
-I’m Kriti Dey — a Market Research and Data Analytics professional passionate about insights, GenAI tools, and storytelling with data.
+Heya!
+I’m Kriti Dey, a Market Research and Data Analytics professional passionate about insights, GenAI tools, and storytelling with data.

 ---